mqq-marek/ProjectEuler-254/README.md

 which is fast enough to pass the tests.

 On next day we will try join the best part of Day 2 and Day 3 solutions.

+### Numbers representation
+Two most frequent number representation are base on radix 10 and 2.
+When you have number 1,000,000,000 times bigger than its representation in decimal format is plus 9 digits longer, binary representation is plus 30 digits longer.
+Representation defined in our problem composed of prefix suffix will be 2750 times longer than before multiply.

+Multiple two n digits numbers in decimal/binary representation gives the result with  maximum 2*n digits.
+For prefix/suffix representation the result will have n*n digits in the result.

 ## Day 4